pjflanagan/breadcrumbs/README.md

 ![Breadcrumbs Logo](https://raw.githubusercontent.com/pjflanagan/breadcrumbs/master/_readme/header.png)

-# breadcrumbs
+# Breadcrumbs

-Regular apps make it easy to find business and landmarks, but what about all the unregistered things?
-How do you find the best place to lay a towel down in the woods for a picnic, how do you find the roads best paved for rollerblading down?
+Other map apps make it easy to find nearby business and landmarks, but what about all the unregistered things?
+How do you find the best place to lay a towel down in the woods for a picnic, how do you find the roads best paved for rollerblading on?
+Breadcrumbs makes it easy to share and find all the beautiful little parts of the world.

 ![Breadcrumbs Screenshots](https://raw.githubusercontent.com/pjflanagan/breadcrumbs/master/_readme/screenshots.png)